algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 ### Can you provide laptops or equipment?
 Unfortunately we do not have the resources to provide laptops.

+Headphones can be provided for use within workshops

 ### When is the closing date for applications?
-The call is open from Thursday 14th April to Tuesday 3rd May 17:00 BST.
+The call is open from Wednesday 12th April to Friday 5th May 17:00 BST.
 Applications submitted after this date will not be considered.

 ### How does the selection process work?
 All applications will first be checked to make sure that they're eligible.
 Those that are will be reviewed by the programme team first individually, and then as a group.